pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 ## Specifying a BYM model with PyMC

-All the parameters of the BYM were already introduced in [section 1](#bym-components) or {ref}`section 1 <bym-components>`.
+All the parameters of the BYM were already introduced in {ref}`section 1 <bym-components>`.
 Now it's just a matter of assigning some priors.
 The priors on $\theta$ are picky - we need to assign a mean of 0 and a standard deviation 1 so that we can interpret it as comparable with $\phi$.
 Otherwise, the priors distributions afford the opportunity to incorporate domain expertise.
 In this problem, I'll pick some weakly informative priors.

 Lastly, we'll use a Poisson outcome distribution.
 The number of traffic accidents is a count outcome and the maximium possible value is very large.
 To ensure our predictions remain positive, we'll exponentiate the linear model before passing it to the Poisson distribution.